 Comparison with other species

-Eastern Hog-nosed snake (Heterodon platirhinos) typically has a darker belly than the underside of the tail, and a less upturned snout.
+Eastern Hog-nosed Snake (Heterodon platirhinos) Non-venomous typically has a darker belly than the underside of the tail, and a less upturned snout.

-Pygmy Rattlesnake (Sistrurus miliarius) has a blunt nose and a small rattle on the tip of the tail.
+Dusky Pygmy Rattlesnake (Sistrurus miliarius) Venomous has a blunt nose and a small rattle on the tip of the tail.

 In Florida, females typically lay 6-19 eggs, which hatch between September and October after incubating for about 60 days.
 Hatchlings are about 5-7 inches (13-18 cm) in total length.

 The genus name Heterodon means “different tooth,” which refers to the presence of enlarged teeth on the rear of the upper jaw.
 These enlarged teeth inject a mild venom into prey, and they also serve to pop inflated toads like a balloon to enable easier swallowing.

 The defensive behaviors of flattening the head and hissing when frightened have given rise to several colorful local names used by native Floridians, such as puff adder and spreading adder.
 In truth, however, these snakes are not adders.

 Another old myth states that southern hog-nosed snakes can kill a person from twenty-five feet away by mixing venom with their breath.
 This myth is completely false, and their breath is harmless.